0442/compressor/docs/testing.md

 * TODO

 # Testing instructions
-(install and set up the projcect first, see installation instructions.)
+install and set up the projcect first, see the [installation instructions](/README.md#installation)
 ## Running the `pytest` tests
 Go to project root and run
 ```